Grey’s Anatomy actor Eric Dane dies aged 53 after ALS battle

 In December, she wrote for US magazine The Cut that while the two lived separately and dated other people, they shared “a very complicated relationship, one that’s confusing for people.
 Our love may not be romantic, but it’s a familial love”.

-Ashton Kutcher, Nina Dobrev, Robert Patrick, Maria Shriver and Euphoria creator Sam Levinson were among the celebrity names who paid tribute to Dane.
+Ashton Kutcher, John Stamos, Nina Dobrev, Robert Patrick, Maria Shriver and Euphoria creator Sam Levinson were among the celebrity names who paid tribute to Dane.

 “The Franklin strip fanatics fantasy football league will miss Mr. Eric Dane,” Kutcher wrote in a post on X.